Does corner bead go on inside corners?

 What is drywall corner bead?

-Drywall corner bead is an angled piece of trim installed along the length of outside wall corners, where two drywall boards meet.
-Corner bead is used in drywall finishing for two reasons: to stabilize and reinforce corners and to cover the visible seam between the two separate drywall boards, creating a seamless 90-degree angle.
+Drywall corner bead is an angled trim piece, applied along the length of outside wall corners where two drywall boards intersect.
+Its primary functions include stabilizing and reinforcing corners and concealing the visible seam, resulting in a seamless 90-degree angle.

-Corner bead is typically only used on outside corners because it&#;s vulnerable to wear and tear.
-Although corner beads are used on inside corners, they aren&#;t necessary, since a simple paper tape installation will suffice.
+Typically, corner bead is exclusive to outside corners due to its susceptibility to wear and damage.
+While corner beads can technically be used on inside corners, they are generally unnecessary when a simple paper tape installation can suffice.

 3 Types of corner bead

-Corner bead comes in a variety of materials and shapes for your finishing needs.
+Corner bead is available in a wide range of materials and shapes to address your finishing needs.

 Metal